 Choose a patio cover if: You want to use your outdoor space every single day regardless of weather, have outdoor furniture or appliances you want to protect, or you're in a neighborhood where rain protection is a practical necessity rather than a luxury.

-The best of both worlds: A louvered roof pergola gives you the architectural beauty of a pergola with the weather protection of a patio cover.
+The middle ground: A motorized louvered roof system gives you the architectural beauty of a pergola with the weather protection of a patio cover.
 With motorized aluminum louvers, you can open the roof for airflow and stargazing on clear nights — and close it completely in minutes when a South Florida storm rolls in.

 We offer:

 Yes — pergolas can be fitted with retractable side screens, shade sails, and louvered roof panels to significantly increase weather protection.
-If you want the most flexibility, a motorized louvered roof pergola is the best option in South Florida.
+If you want the most flexibility, a motorized louvered roof pergola is the most practical option in South Florida.
+Screens also keep mosquitoes and no-see-ums out during the warm months.

 Pricing depends heavily on size, materials, and customization.
-Contact us for a free on-site estimate — our team will give you a transparent quote for both options so you can compare and choose what works best for your budget.
+As a rule, open pergolas and basic covers sit at the lower end, while motorized louvered systems are the premium tier.
+Contact us for a free on-site estimate — you get a transparent quote for both options to compare against your budget.

 Stop wondering and start planning.
-Schedule a free in-home design consultation with our team — we'll assess your space, discuss both options, and deliver a free custom 3D design so you can see exactly what your new outdoor living area will look like before we build.
+Request A Free Quote — we'll assess your space, discuss both options, and deliver a free custom 3D design so you can see exactly what your new outdoor living area will look like before we build.

 📞 Call us in English: (786) 383-6066